pedromateo/openhmitester/README.md

 OHT: Open HMI Tester
 ====================

-"Open HMI Tester" or OHT is an application framework for the development of GUI testing tools.
-It uses GUI introspection to capture and simulate real user interaction, which enhances robustness and tolerance to changes during testing stage.
+"Open HMI Tester" or OHT is an application framework for the development of **GUI testing tools**.
+It uses GUI **introspection** to capture and simulate **real user interaction**, which enhances robustness and tolerance to changes during testing stage.

-OHT provides a cross-platform, open design to support major event-based GUI platforms.
-Furthermore, it can be integrated into ongoing and legacy developments due to it being not code-intrusive.
+OHT provides a **cross-platform, open design** to support major event-based GUI platforms.
+Furthermore, it can be integrated into ongoing and legacy developments due to it being **not code-intrusive**.
-As a result, the framework provides an adaptable, extensible, scalable, and robust basis to support the automation of GUI testing processes.
+As a result, the framework provides an adaptable, extensible, scalable, and **robust basis** to support the automation of GUI testing processes.

 OHT is open-source and ready to use.

-OHT can be adapted to support different GUI platforms and operating systems.
+OHT can be adapted to **support different GUI platforms** and operating systems.
 An adaptation to Qt-Linux testing environments is provided in this repository.

 # Any question?
 Any bug?